norskeld/sigma/docs/content/combinators/chainl.md

 ```

 ## Description

-> Note: This combinator is not primitive, i.e. it is defined using other combinators.

 `chainl` combinator parses *zero* or more occurrences of `parser`, separated by `op` (in [EBNF] notation: `parser (op parser)*`).
 Returns a value obtained by a recursive left-associative application of `fn` to the values returned by `op` and `parser`.
 This combinator is particularly useful for eliminating left recursion, which typically occurs in expression grammars.